grafana/agent/docs/sources/flow/setup/configure/configure-kubernetes.md

 configuration.
 By default, the generator appends a hash to the name and patches the resource mentioning it, triggering a rolling update.

-This behavior is undesirable for Grafana Agent because the startup time can be significant depending on the size of the Write-Ahead Log.
+This behavior is undesirable for {{< param "PRODUCT_NAME" >}} because the startup time can be significant depending on the size of the Write-Ahead Log.
 You can use the [Helm chart][] sidecar container to watch the ConfigMap and trigger a dynamic reload.

 The following is an example snippet of a `kustomization` that disables this behavior: